Signs Your Furnace is Overheating And Its Causes

 Frequent On-Off

 Another giveaway of furnace overheating is that the furnace may turn on and off again and again.
 When the furnace unit heats up, a safety feature may trip the unit and cause it to cease operation.
-Once the unit cools down, it restarts and then overheats once again, causing another trip.
+Once the unit cools down, it restarts and overheats again, causing another trip.
 This On-Off loop may continue indefinitely.
 It leads the furnace to consume huge amounts of energy while at the same time putting the unit at risk of permanent damage.

 Noisy Furnace